corda/corda/docs/source/node-upgrade-notes.rst

 You can simply make a copy of the node's data directory to enable this.
 If you use an external non-H2 database please consult your database user guide to learn how to make backups.

-We provide some `backup recommendations <backup-recommendations>`_ if you'd like more detail.
+We provide some :ref:`backup recommendations <backup-recommendations>` if you'd like more detail.

 Step 3.
 Replace ``corda.jar`` with the new version
 --------------------------------------------------